 Also known as “runner’s knee”, Patellofemoral Knee Syndrome (PFS) is characterized by pain in the front of your knee.
 Usually just below or behind your knee cap.

 With PFS, the source of the pain typically comes from unwanted pressure around your knee cap.
 That eventually results in inflammation and pain.
 It’s very tempting to just get a cortisone shot or take pain pills to quickly reduce the inflammation and relieve your pain.
 But unless you’re certain where the inflammation is coming from, you’re really only addressing the symptoms of your knee problem.

 In other words, what causes the pressure in your knee cap to begin with?

 It doesn’t just happen spontaneously.
 If you truly want to put an end to PFS, you’ll need to find the root cause of your problem.

-Typically, PFS is the result of an imbalance somewhere in your body that over time, has resulted in poor form and movement habits that ultimately cause more pressure at your knee.
+Typically, PFS is the result of an imbalance somewhere in your body.
+Over time, it has resulted in poor form and movement habits that ultimately cause more pressure at your knee.

-If your hips, quads (front of the thigh), and hamstrings (back of the thigh) aren’t balanced and working together harmoniously, for example, you could end up with problems in your knee.
+If your hips, quads, and hamstrings aren’t balanced and working together harmoniously, you could end up with problems in your knee.

-Once you figure out the true culprit behind the pressure and inflammation at your knee cap, you’ll be able to both resolve and manage PFS naturally and for the long-term.
+Once you figure out the culprit behind the pressure and inflammation at your knee cap, you’ll be able to resolve and manage PFS naturally and for the long-term.